jeremyButtler/acnt/README.md

   before account can open it.
 Instead do `acnt -file account.tsv -out account.tsv`.

+If you want a summary of your transactions in 2024, you can do `acnt -file account.tsv -print -end-year 2024 | cut -f 2-9 | acnt -file -`.
+  Needing cut is not best solution, but I want to keep the index's for `-del` (`-del index`).

 If you want to check the result of an trasanction before making it, you can use the `-pretend` option (does not apply to `-prompt`), which will print out a fake